• Contact Us

 How I Broke Into Technical Writing—and Why You Should Too

 An account executive is the point of contact for clients and brand teams, often interacting with both daily.
-Elements of the job include planning and coordinating account activity, including press releases, media pitches, blogger and influencer outreach, press conferences, product samples for editorial placement and promo events, such as photo shoots and videos.
+Elements of the job include planning and coordinating account activity, including press releases, media pitches, blogger and influencer outreach, press conferences, product samples for editorial placement, and promo events, such as photo shoots and videos.

-What skills do you need?
+What skills do you need as an account executive?

 Are the skills required of an account executive at a PR firm different than those required at another type of company (e.g., website, radio station)?